iPad 7 SIM Card Reader Replacement

 Step 40

-- Grab the flat end of your spudger and gently lift the two digitizer cables straight up to pop those press connectors free.
-Easy does it!
+- No sweat!
+Grab the flat end of your spudger and gently disconnect those two digitizer cables by lifting straight up on the press connectors.

 Tools Used